Scaling and Root Planing in Spring, TX

 People with healthy gums may not be at high risk of developing gum disease as the gums are tightly attached to the teeth.
 As periodontal disease progresses, gum pockets begin to deepen and may measure more than 4 millimeters deep.

-Our qualified dentist at The Smile Designer provides reliable scaling and root planing near you to help restore your oral health.
+Our qualified dentist at The Smile Designer of Spring provides reliable scaling and root planing near you to help restore your oral health.

 How Do You Feel During a Scaling and Root Planing Procedure?